Day Trading Stats

 - After five years, a mere seven percent of the day traders remained active.

 - Traders who have as much as a ten-year track record of losses still continue to day trade.

 Day Trader Risk Taking

-- Investors who have a substantial differential between their current economic state and their desired economic state tend to hold riskier stocks in their investment portfolios.
+- Investors who have a substantial difference between their current economic state and their desired economic state tend to hold riskier stocks in their investment portfolios.

-- As traders, gamblers tend to underperform those who are not gamblers inside each income range group.2
+- As traders, gamblers tend to underperform those who are not gamblers inside each income range group.

 - Trading among individuals falls during times when an especially large lottery jackpot is available.

 - Even if day traders get a negative feedback event regarding their trading prowess, they continue to trade.